avizyt/LearnCpp101/Notes/note.md

         - for double  %lf, %le or %lg;
         - for long double %Lf, %Le, or %Lg;
         - to test run format_specifier.cpp
+        -

+## Class and its characters

+**Class** is prototype of objects.
+An objects is an instance of a class. e.g Human is a class of a living beign and a person name avijit(me) is an **instance** of human class.

+Obejct - is an entity with state and behavior.
+    - They have state in the form of a memeber variables called **fields**.
+    - They expose behaviour in the form of a member function called **methode**

+        What is **encapsulation** is layman way?
+Hiding internal detail(state) of the object and allowing all the action to be performed over the objects using methods is known as **data-encapsulation**.

+### Important concepts(class)

+1. Passing Parameter
+Arguments can be passed from one methode to other using parameters.
+    1. **Call by value**
+        By default all,the variables, which are passed as parameters, are passed by parameters. that means a separate copy is created inside the called method and no changes done inside called method will reflect in calling method.
+    2. **Call by reference**
+        If you need to change value of the parameters inside the method, than you should us call by refence.
+C++ by defalut passes by value.Therefore. to make it happen, you need to pass by reference by using "&" operator.
+        The variable inside the called function also refer to the same variable inside the calling function.
+When the value of reference variable is changed then the original variable value also change. see incrementPassByre.cpp
+    3. **Call by Pointer**
+        When we pass address of variable inside calling function to the called function then the change done inside called function is also reflected inside calling function. see incrementPassByPointer.cpp
+2. Kind of Variables
+    1. **Instance Variables(Non-Static)**
+        They are instance variable so they are unique to each instance.
+    2. **Class Variables(Static)**
+        A class variable is any fields with the _static_ modifier.these variable are linked with the class not with the odject of the class.There is
+        exactly one copy of the variables regardless of how many instance of
+        the class are created.
+    3. **Local variable**
+        The temporary variables in a method ar called local variable. the local variables are only visisble to the methode in which they are declared.
+        The parameters that are passed to the methods are also local variable of the called method. see kindOfVar.cpp